ozthe2/ozthe2.github.io/_posts/2019-03-02-AOVPN-Using-Task-Scheduler-to-run-VPNProfile-script.md

 In the first 'Try \ Catch' block in the script, edit the lines as shown in my screenshot below.

-Essentially the following adjustents need to be made:
+Essentially the following adjustments need to be made:
 - Set the variable *$Username* to domain\Username  eg Mydomain\fred.bloggs (Line 67 in my screenshot) This user name should be your non-privileged test account user.
 - Comment out (by placing # in front of the line) the lines that start with *$objuser* and *$sid* (Lines 68 and 69 in my screenshot)
 - Set the variable $SidValue to the SID you obtained from step 2 (Line 70 in my screenshot)